Frances R. Bell

 About

 My research stems from twin interests: a deep interest in histories of revolution and resistance to oppression; and a fascination with how people in the past experienced and moved through the material world.
-I look forward to bringing both of these interests into my teaching at Bates, as well as into my future research.
-My work has been supported by the Carter G. Woodson Institute for African-American and African Studies, the Folger Institute, and the Omohundro Institute for Early American History and Culture.
+Before coming to Bates, I held a predoctoral fellowship at the Carter G. Woodson Institute of African-American and African Studies at the University of Virginia, and taught classes on the Haitian Revolution and U.S. History at William & Mary.